 - SIREN (Services, Immigrant Rights and Education Network). offers free consultations and workshops for immigrants.
 Visit their website at sirenimmigrants.org or call 408.453.3003 for the latest information on dates and how to sign up.

 These groups have more information about applying to renew DACA status

 - If you are already enrolled in DACA, your work permit and protection from deportation will remain in effect until they were scheduled to expire – generally two years after you enrolled.

-- DACA is a federal program that does not affect your eligibility to attend De Anza or any community college in California.
-It also doesn't affect your ability to qualify under AB 540 for exemption from non-resident tuition, or to apply for state financial aid under the California Dream Act.
+- Legal challenges to DACA also do not affect your ability to qualify under AB 540 for exemption from non-resident tuition, or to apply for state financial aid under the California Dream Act.

 More FAQs, Advice and Referrals